OkamiIO/Nomure/README.md

 The project contains various layers to make it work

-- Network:
+- ~~Network~~ (Out of the scope ATM):

-    Is the one encharged to get request from the internet and translate them into a query, mutation or subscription to data retrival to the fdb graph layer
+    ~~Is the one encharged to get request from the internet and translate them into a query, mutation or subscription to data retrival to the fdb graph layer~~

-    - GraphQL:
+    - ~~GraphQL:~~

-        The main network layer, everything you need about queries and mutations is here, it also is encharged of ensure the static types in the schema for adding them into the graphql layer
+        ~~The main network layer, everything you need about queries and mutations is here, it also is encharged of ensure the static types in the schema for adding them into the graphql layer~~

-    - openCypher:
+    - ~~openCypher:~~

-        Is an advanced network layer for more complex queries and data analisys, such as recommendation systems
+        ~~Is an advanced network layer for more complex queries and data analisys, such as recommendation systems~~

 - Graph: